ProcessMaker/processmaker/install-processmaker/prerequisites.md

 ## On-Premises Server Requirements

 {% hint style="info" %}
 The following server requirements are only for ProcessMaker Spark on-premises installation.
-Since ProcessMaker Spark is primarily an Enterprise cloud solution, these server requirements do not apply to ProcessMaker Spark.
+Since ProcessMaker Spark is primarily an Enterprise cloud solution, these server requirements do not apply to ProcessMaker Enterprise customers.
 {% endhint %}

 The following are server requirements to install ProcessMaker Spark on-premises: